According to the Pew Research Center, more than three-quarters of all Americans use the internet daily.

 33. Niche Marketing

-It is the advertisement of your brand in a targeted market area or “niche.”
+It is the advertisement for your brand in a targeted market area or “niche.”
 Instead of marketing your brand or business to the entire population, you specifically pick an area or category you want to interact with for brand awareness.
 It is not to be confused with marketing segmentation, for it is for bigger marketing targets, whereas niche marketing has smaller markets to target.

 Niche marketing differentiates its goals and objectives and clarifies how and where it should continue its marketing efforts.
 The chances of your business growing get higher if you employ niche marketing as a strategy, since it deals with the same type of individuals, and creating a marketing plan is more effortless.